tamhpn/p0/README.md

 will print the files and folders in the home directory ($HOME) to Standard Output.

-The program will then wait for user input:
+The user can then input a command:
 - `.` will toggle hidden folder view
 - `~` will move to the user's home directory
 - `b` or `p` will move to the parent directory